lalashutosh/quantum-slm/design_choices.md

 - **Rollback Capability:** If v3 overfits, I revert to v2.
 - **Documentation:** Each build has a corresponding config file explaining hyperparameters.

-**Vaisala Relevance:** Research projects need version control for models, just like code.
+**Enterprise Relevance:** Research projects need version control for models, just like code.

 ---